Embed a Widget Securely

 - API key

-- Internal IDs and configuration — application IDs, owner user IDs, organization IDs and other internal references should be hidden from clients.
+- Internal IDs and configuration — Application IDs, user IDs, client IDs, and other internal references should be hidden from end users.

-To secure this information while enabling embedded dashboards:
+To secure this information while enabling embedded dashboards follow these guidelines:

 - Encrypt sensitive configuration on the server side.